UPPMAX/naiss_file_transfer_course/docs/sessions/filezilla/README.md

     - Can you name some programs that can do file transfer?
     - Who has heard of FileZilla?
     - Who has already used FileZilla?
+    - What are features of FileZilla?

 ![FileZilla connected to Rackham](filezilla_login_to_rackham.png)

-> FileZilla being able to do file transfer to/from Rackham
+> FileZilla being able to do file transfer to/from
+> UPPMAX's Rackham HPC cluster.

 ## Why?

-Fairly sure you'll want to upload or download files to Rackham.
+Fairly sure you'll want to upload or download files to your HPC cluster.
 Here we do so.

 We use a free and open-source graphical tool to do this,